fix252/test/README.md

-# The project is for test purpose
+# The project is for study purpose only.
 ## Personal scripts are drafted and saved here